The Centre for Global Finance PhD Scholarship - OPEN

 Notification of Results

-Successful candidates will be notified by the end of August.
-If you have not heard from us by the end of June, you should assume your application was unsuccessful.
+Successful candidates will be notified by end of March.
+If you have not heard from us by the end of March, you should assume your application was unsuccessful.

 Scholarship Application Procedures